jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

 from the first moment we hold one.
 Even if we have no training,
-even if we have never seen a guitar in our lives, the guitar shows us how right away.
+even if we have never seen a guitar in our lives, the instrument itself shows us how, right away.
 All we need is the will to create something beautiful, and an ear to listen.